bonomani/devmon/docs/TEMPLATES.md

 ### Special Keyword
 - `STATUS`: key allows you to extend the first line of the status message that Devmon sends to Xymon.
-For example, if you need to get data to a Xymon rrd collector module that evaluates data in the first line of the message (such as the Xymon `la` collector which expects "up: <time>,
+For example, if you need to get data to a Xymon rrd collector module that evaluates data in the first line of the message (such as the Xymon `la` collector which expects `up: <time>,
-  %d users, %d procs load=%d.%d".
+  %d users, %d procs load=%d.%d`.
 You can use this keyword as follows to get a load average graph:
 ```
 STATUS: up: load={laLoadFloat2}
 ```